-A recession is a period of economic decline characterised by high unemployment and downward pressure on wages.
-This event can also lead to high levels of market uncertainty, making it difficult for businesses to make money and even more difficult for investors to invest.
-But there are ways for companies to make the most out of the situation.
+A recession is a period of economic decline characterised by high unemployment and a downward trend in business profitability.
+This phenomenon makes it difficult for businesses to make money and even more difficult for investors to invest — but there are ways for companies to make the most out of the situation.

 But before we tackle these points, let us first talk about these two words: growth and profitability.

 Growth vs Profitability?